hashicorp/vagrant/website/docs/source/v2/provisioning/ansible.html.md

 by the sudo command.
 * `ansible.ask_sudo_pass` can be set to `true` to require Ansible to prompt for a sudo password.
 * `ansible.limit` can be set to a string or an array of machines or groups from the inventory file to further narrow down which hosts are affected.
-This option is best used in the case where you are using an inventory file containing more than just the Vagrant guest.
 * `ansible.verbose` can be set to `true` to increase Ansible's verbosity to obtain more detailed logging during playbook execution.